How Long Does It Take for Desiccant to Dry

 What is Desiccant?

-Desiccants are materials used to put off moisture from the air and keep environments dry.
-Common types consist of silica gel, molecular sieves, activated alumina, and calcium chloride.
+Desiccants are materials designed to remove moisture from the air and maintain dry environments.
+Common examples include silica gel, molecular sieves, activated alumina, and calcium chloride.
+These materials are particularly useful in industries where maintaining low humidity is critical.

 Types of Desiccants